banban/banban/README.md

 # Appendix C - My Stack

 My strongest production background is C#, SQL, and Python.
 Python has been important for automation, AI, data engineering, integration and scripting.
 I also have educational experience with C++, Java.
 I understand modern cloud-native services (Azure, AWS, Oracle), and microservice-style development (Go, Docker, Kubernetes).
 More broadly, as an architect, I focus on understanding the strengths of the platforms, trade-offs, runtime characteristics and delivery implications of different technology stacks rather than promoting a single preferred language.\
-And yes, I am full-stack experienced system engineer: backend, middleware, frontend.
+And yes, I am full-stack aware/experienced system engineer: backend, middleware, frontend.

 ---